pouya-codes/singularity_extract_annotated_patches/README.md

   --resize_sizes RESIZE_SIZES [RESIZE_SIZES ...]
                         List of patch sizes in pixels to resize the extracted patches and save.
 Each size should be at most patch_size.
 Default simply saves the extracted patch.
                          (default: None)

+  --is_tumor            Only extract tumor patches.
+Default extracts tumor and normal patches.
+                         (default: False)

   --is_TMA              TMA cores are simple image instead of slide.
                          (default: False)